sean-she/PhotoFlow/src/lib/errors/README.md

 );
 ```

-## Next.js API Routes
+## Next.js Pages Router (Legacy)

+> **Note**: These utilities are for Next.js Pages Router compatibility only.
+For App Router, use the App Router utilities above.

 ### Error Handler

-Use in Next.js API routes:
+Use in Next.js Pages Router API routes:

 ```typescript
 import type { NextApiRequest, NextApiResponse } from "next";